 A hover state activates when a user puts their cursor over an element, usually a button.
 Subtle changes in color, scale, or shadows indicate a user can interact with that element.

-Iconography, which is often part of a brand’s design system, is a set of elements that represents content, features, and functionality.
+Iconography, which is often part of a brand’s design system, is a design term for a set of elements that represents content, features, and functionality.
 Icons are a visual language that helps a user understand a component or element and its usage.

 Websites and apps need structure.
 Information Architecture organizes content so a user can easily navigate a product and access its information.